appseconnect/docs/_posts/2010-01-17-getting-started.md

 Let us dive in details about every section of customer profile information.

-**My Profile**
+## My Profile

-Log in to the APPSeCONNECT portal with valid credentials.
+1. Log in to the [APPSeCONNECT portal](appseconnect%20and%20ipaas/home/) with valid credentials.

-Click on your name, then you can view My Profile tab.
+2. Click on your name, and you can view `My Profile` tab.

 ![MyProfile](../assets/images/MyProfile.png)

 Here you will be able to edit your profile details.
 Here You will see two tabs - *Overview & Change Details page*.